Linerre/myvimrc/README.md

 # $MYVIMRC
-A suckless, modularized, vim-manual-based vimrc that works on Windows.
+A suckless, modularized, vim-manual-based *vimrc* that works on Windows.
-- VIM Version: vim-nightly (via scoop)
+- VIM version: vim-nightly (via scoop)
 - Terminal: ConEmu
 - Shell: PowerShell

 ## Reason
 I'm using several machines with different OSes installed on them.
 Manly Linux, but Windows/macOS there too.

-Windows is so different from \*nix ones that it's worth the effort to config Vim soley for it.
+Windows is so different from \*nix ones that it's worth the effort to config Vim solely for it.
 And since Neovim is going to be more different than Vim (see [differences](https://neovim.io/doc/user/vim_diff.html), it's better to have a Vim-only config repo.

 One more trivial reason is that I'm reading Vim's excellent [documenation](https://vimhelp.org).
-I have found a few reduandant options throughout my old config.
+I have found a few redundant options set throughout my old config.
 As I learn more, I'll only a saner version based on the old one.

 ## Modules
-The following modules will be sourced when `vimrc` gets sourced:
+The following modules (under `init.d`) will be sourced when the `vimrc` gets sourced:
 1. general.vim -- general options set for the editor itself and for all languages
 2. <plugin_name>.vim -- each plugin's config
-3. after/\*.vim -- modifications to the system distribution (I'm happy with the default, just some minor tweaking).
+3. after/\*.vim -- modifications to the system distribution (I'm happy with the default most of the time, just some minor tweaking).

 ## Modules structure explained
 To better understand what files will be sourced in what order, the following sections/parts serve as a good starting point: